boiler-dev/boiler/README.md

 ③ `boiler install boiler/my-boiler`
 ④ `boiler commit boiler/my-boiler "First commit"`

-# Start a new project
+## Initialize a TypeScript project

-In addition to creating boilerplate projects, the `boiler init` command creates a new TypeScript project:
+When not used within a `boiler/` directory, the `boiler init` command creates a new TypeScript project with great defaults:

 ```bash
 mkdir new-project